 Many groups have found that using the Health check raises lots of questions, and sometimes supplies the answers.
 Don’t worry if you come across things you aren’t doing at the moment and definitely don’t feel like you are failing because of this.
 This is a development tool, rather than an achievement tool, and we absolutely do not expect you to be doing everything in it.
 We would recommend discussing areas where you score lower than you would like as as you may find that addressing them improves the effectiveness of your group and can help avoid problems in the future.
 To complement the Health check, we have developed a range of resources and tools based on the 7 ingredients and Inner Transition that you can use with your group.

 Don’t forget, this is not a test and we hope that doing the Health check enables you to celebrate what you have achieved, rather than feeling overwhelmed with what hasn’t happened.
-No initiative that we know of could achieve a perfect score – and we’d be worried if it did!
+No initiative that we know of has achieved a perfect score – and we’d probably be worried if it did!

 Frequently asked questions about the healthcheck.